 - Add the garlic and sauté for 1 minute or until fragrant (do not brown).

-- Add the peperoncini and sauté for another minute.
+Add the peperoncini and sauté for another minute or so.

 - Add the tomatoes and simmer for about 15-20 minutes.